wlucasw/Keiko-V2/docs/installation.md

   make populate-db
   ```

-The project should now be running at [https://localhost](https://localhost).
+The project should now be running at [http://localhost:8000](http://localhost:8000).
+If the installation went well, you should see a swagger.
+Calling the endpoint GET /pokemon?page=1 should return a list of pokemons if your database was well populated

 ## Hot reload